Syria opposition's Hijab says need general ceasefire, talks at dead end

 "There needs to be an agreement according to U.N.
 Security Council resolution 2268 that includes all Syrian areas where moderate opposition exists," he said before the talks in Berlin.

-He said the opposition wanted a new initiative that set a clear timetable for a transition without the Syrian president and his supporters.
+He said the opposition wanted a new initiative that set a clear timetable for a transition without the Syrian presdient and his supporters.

 (Reporting by Joseph Nasr; Writing by Madeline Chambers; Editing by Paul Carrel)